 Many gold coins carry what is called numismatic value, also referred to as collector value.
 This means that the coins hold a worth beyond their metal contents, in terms of craftsmanship, rarity, and history.
 If this is the case with your coins, you want to sell them to coin buyers who will fully appreciate both their content value and their collector’s value.
+When trying to sell gold coins, it is best to search for places that offer collector value, and completely avoid individuals who would want to pay you only for the metal value.

 1. Remember that knowledge is power – don’t sell gold coins for cash without knowing exactly what you have and who your gold coin buyer truly is.